List of Yu-Gi-Oh! GX characters: Recurring characters

-A new student hailing from East Academy and enters Duel Academy in the third year.
+A new student hailing from East Academy who enters Duel Academy in the third year.
 He carries a digi-recorder and is often seen taking notes on it.
 For most of his life, he has always put the needs of others ahead of himself.
-He was adopted by the Gecko family and was supposed to be the future heir until his brother was born.
-Since then, he has devoted his time to help him despite the less attention he's gotten and being looked down upon.
+He was adopted by the Gecko family and was supposed to be the future heir until his brother was born; since then, he has devoted his time to help him despite getting less attention and being looked down upon.
 Adrian gets sent to another dimension by Yubel and tries to become king.
-He first duels using a cloud type deck then obtains the full power of Exodia by sacrificing his childhood friend Echo and defeats Aster Phoenix in season 3.
+He first duels using a cloud type deck, then obtains the full power of Exodia by sacrificing his childhood friend Echo and defeats Aster Phoenix in season 3.
 After losing a duel to Jesse possessed by Yubel, he gets sent to the stars and does not come back.
-Echo's spirit later aids Adrian in his duel against Jesse when he is possessed by Yubel, but ends up being used by Yubel only to regain his power when the psychopath feeds on the darkness in his soul and uses it to defeat Adrian.
-Although after the Other Dimension arc, the other characters, except Bastion who remained there of his own free will, return to their own dimension, Echo and Adrian are the only characters who did not return and whose fate is still completely unknown.
+Echo's spirit later aids Adrian in his duel against Jesse when he is possessed by Yubel, but ends up being used by Yubel only to regain his power when she feeds on the darkness in his soul and uses it to defeat Adrian.
+Following the Other Dimension arc, the other characters return to their own dimension, with the exception of Bastion, who chose to stay there, with Echo and Adrian's fates being unknown.